zuleika326/phase-0-completing-assignments-learn-lab-gem/README.md

 other thing to notice in the screenshot above is that, once all the tests are passing (in this case it's just the one), you will also see a token printed in the test output.
 This token indicates that you have successfully passed all the tests for the lab.

 The next step is to upload your completed assignment to GitHub.
-Be sure to leave the terminal window open because you will need to copy and paste the token in Canvas in order to submit your assignment.
+Be sure to leave the terminal window open because you will need to copy and paste the token into Canvas in order to submit your assignment.

 ## Uploading Your Work to GitHub

 When all tests are passing, the next step is to upload your work.
+To do this, we need to complete three steps:

+1. _staging_ the work so it's ready to save
+2. _committing_ the work to actually save it
+3. _pushing_ the work up to GitHub

-To do this, we run three commands in the terminal.
-First, type the following, then press `<Enter>`:
+**Step 1** To stage the work, type the following, then press `<Enter>`:

 ```console
 $ git add .
 ```

-This 'stages' any work you've done (changes to your local copy of an assignment) so it will be ready to upload.
+By typing this command, you're indicating that any work you've done (i.e., all changes you've amde to any of the files in your local copy of an assignment) should be saved in the next step.

-Second, we create a record of these changes that includes a message describing the change.
-Type the following, then press `<Enter>`:
+**Step 2**: To actually _save_ the changes, we run the following, then press `<Enter>`:

 ```console
 $ git commit -m 'Done with assignment'
 ```

-This is known as creating a 'commit.'
+This is known as creating a _commit_.
 A commit preserves all _staged_ changes from the previous command.
 Any work you've done is now recorded as part of your copy of the assignment.
 This copy, however, is still only on your local environment.

-To upload your completed assignment, there is one final command to run.
+**Step 3**: To upload your completed assignment, there is one final command to run.
 Type the following, then press `<Enter>`:

 ```console
 $ git push